 ODP monitors AEs on a three year cycle.
-During that period, ODP gathers AE performance data annually on one third of AEs.
-During the cycle the AE must complete a self-assessment in accordance with the ODP Quality Assessment and Improvement process.
+During that period, ODP gathers AE performance data annually on one-third of AEs.
+During the cycle the AE must complete a self-assessment in accordance with the ODP Oversight Process.
 The AE self-assessment is reviewed and validated by ODP.